temp-remember-to-delete/docker-hy.github.io/data/part-2/section-3.md

 Probably not.

 Next, we will add adminer to the application.
-We could also just use psql to interact with a postgres database with `docker container exec -it db_redmine psql -U postgres`.
-(The command **exec**utes psql -U postgres inside the container) The same method can be used to create backups with pg_dump: `docker container exec db_redmine pg_dump -U postgres > redmine.dump`.
+We could also just use psql to interact with a postgres database with `podman container exec -it db_redmine psql -U postgres`.
+(The command **exec**utes psql -U postgres inside the container) The same method can be used to create backups with pg_dump: `podman container exec db_redmine pg_dump -U postgres > redmine.dump`.

 This step is straightforward, we actually had the instructions open back before we set up postgres.
-But let's check the [documentation](https://hub.docker.com/_/adminer) and we see that the following will suffice:
+But let's check the [documentation](https://hub.podman.com/_/adminer) and we see that the following will suffice:

 ```yaml
 adminer: